 The museum’s Korean art collection consists of works ranging from stone sculptures to a small selection of paintings, furniture, chests, boxes, bronze mirrors, and other examples of decorative art.

 The majority, however, are ceramics.
-Of these ceramics, we are fortunate to have rich variety of stoneware from the early Three Kingdoms period (57 BCE-935 CE), celadon wares from the Goryeo dynasty (918-1392), and porcelains from the Joseon dynasty (1392-1910).
+Of these ceramics, we are fortunate to have a rich variety of stoneware from the early Three Kingdoms period (57 BCE-935 CE), celadon wares from the Goryeo dynasty (918-1392), and porcelains from the Joseon dynasty (1392-1897).

 This exhibition pairs outstanding examples of contemporary Korean ceramics with historical Korean ceramics from the museum’s permanent collection to highlight the material, aesthetic, stylistic, and technical developments of Korean ceramics throughout history.
 The breadth of the collection allows for direct comparison of these aesthetic transformations across time.

-Earthy Splendor: Korean Ceramics from the Collection will be on view starting January 20, 2018, in Gallery I.
+Earthy Splendor: Korean Ceramics from the Collection will be on view starting January 20, 2018, at 1:00 pm in Gallery I.

 Save the date for the Members’ First Look and Tour on Saturday, January 20, 2018, at 11:00 am celebrating Earthly Splendor: Korean Ceramics from the Collection.
 If you are a member and would like to rsvp, please email firstname.lastname@example.org.
 If you are not a member and would like to learn more about becoming a member click here.